Program Overview

 Common challenges include:

 Deaf individuals are nearly 7 times more likely to have inadequate health literacy when compared to their hearing peers.
-Inadequate health literacy is a significant issue within the Deaf Community.
-Utilizing health care navigators who are fluent in ASL and competent in Deaf Culture is an effective way to increase health literacy of Deaf people.
+Inadequate health literacy is a significant issue within the Deaf community.
+Using healthcare navigators who are fluent in ASL and competent in Deaf culture is an effective way to increase health literacy for deaf and hard-of-hearing individuals.

 Changed Lives